MaZderMind/dynamic-gstreamer-pipelines-cookbook/02-add-network-source.md

     Running-Time of the Source-Pipeline and stamps the generated Buffers into it.
 This timestamp is encoded into the RTP-Packets and given to the Network-Stack.

-    The Network-Stack on both sided, Switches, Routers, WLAN APs and other Network Equipment all have Buffers which delay our RTP Packets.
+    The Network-Stack on both sided, Switches, Routers, WLan APs and other Network Equipment all have Buffers which delay our RTP Packets.
 Furthermore the exact amount of Delay is different for each and every RTP Packet.

     To circumvent this Jitter, an `rtpjitterbuffer` is added to the Pipeline and configured with the maximal allowed Jitter.